-Alberta’s adult learning system vision is that every Albertan has the same opportunity to fulfill their full potential and contribute to their communities by obtaining a high-quality post-secondary education regardless of financial circumstances.
+Alberta’s adult learning system vision is that every Albertan has the same opportunity to fulfil their full potential and contribute to their communities by obtaining a high-quality post-secondary education regardless of financial circumstances.

 This vision is focused on ensuring every Albertan has the skills they need to succeed in a changing economy — and is guided by 5 principles:

 Every Albertan should have the same opportunity to get a post-secondary education.

 - learning opportunities are provided to all Albertans and accommodations are made for individuals who face barriers or who seek different paths to completion

 - indigenous students are provided the support and accommodations they need to be successful

 - students and parents alike can clearly navigate the path to career.
 This means having clear and easy access to the relevant information in planning post-secondary education